 In a conference with a “peer group” of similar sized contractors from different areas of the country we spent an incredible amount of time discussing the difficulties of defining what the companies did.
 These seven strong companies have been around for a number of years, are leaders in their market areas, and have a financial resume that would be the envy of most businesses, no matter the industry.

 Then why would this group be unclear about “Who We Are”?

-As I reflected on this experience I realized how many organizations suffer the same problems and challenges.
-So, the question I would ask you is, “How would you define your company?”
+As I reflected on this experience I recognize how may organizations, of all sizes, suffer the same problem and challenges.
+So, the question I would ask you is: “How would you define your company?”
 Before you think me, or the question, ridiculous, let me share a few thoughts.

 - Go back to your roots of when you first started in this industry.
 Write down a few words or phrases that might describe what you were like back then.

 - Focus on the type of contractor you want to be…again.
 Do you really enjoy working with church boards, school district facilities managers, homeowners, property managers, etc.?
 Then renew your focus to address what these folks need to hear and see from your presentation.

 - Settle on three to five values that you want most to be known for.
 In other words, even if you didn’t win a bid the customer could still wind up saying that you were the most honest, genuine, transparent, etc. contractor they met.
 Often, these personal “carbon prints” come back around and you may wind up winning some work in the future from that customer.

 - Get comfortable in your own skin!
 Like who you are and what you represent and communicate the same to your workers, your suppliers, and your customers.
 Be consistent.

 - Finally, view the different pavement maintenance services you provide through the eyes of a contractor who is consistent, excellence based, quality, etc…no matter whether you are sealing, striping, washing, replacing, or paving!